About Our Program

-- The Vocational Nursing Program at Valley Baptist is approved by the Texas Board of Nursing and Texas Workforce Commission.
+- A 12-month program approved by the Texas Board of Nursing and Texas Workforce Commission

-- Be at least 17 years of age, and 18 years of age by time of graduation
+- Be at least 17 years of age and 18 years of age by the time of graduation

 - Have a high school diploma or have completed and received a GED